Intermittent fasting for women, is it a good idea?

 Does intermittent fasting work for women?

-Ladies, listen up.
-That list of benefits above may sound appealing, but if you don’t understand what you’re doing, fasting can actually do the opposite of what you want!
+That list of benefits above may sound appealing, but if you don’t understand what you’re doing, fasting may actually do the opposite of what you want!

 It also slows down things like your fertility, so you don’t waste energy on non-essential things like growing a baby.